Winner, Best Tabletop Game 2018 – Dreamhack Atlanta

 Can you summarize the rules?

 Each round, the players take their turns in a set order: Red > Black > Violet > White.
 Each player turn consists of a sequence of 4 phases:

 - Beginning — flip over all praying followers; recruit new followers (2 if your messiah is alone on a holy space, plus 1 follower for every holy space you have with 2+ followers on it); build temples (on each empty space where you have 4 followers); draw back up to 6 cards in your hand.

 - Action — move your messiah, plus up to 6 low units (followers or nonbelievers); command followers on holy spaces to pray, which you can use to play miracles from your hand.

 - Combat — if combat was declared, all adjacent enemy units on the board can attack each other.
 Each low unit that isn’t praying has 1 attack; each attack kills 1 low unit.
 Casualties all occur simultaneously.

 - End — any empty buildings that enemy units remain adjacent to are captured/destroyed, then looted.
 If you still have more than 3 miracle cards in your hand, discard down to 3.

-After the market closes, each player gains 1 coin per holy space they possess, and a new round starts.
+The market then closes, each player gains 1 coin per holy space they possess, and a new round starts.